arhat-dev/dukkha-presets/golang/cmd/README.md

         # CPU arch of the machine running this command
         #
-        # Defaults to env.HOST_ARCH first, then amd64
+        # Defaults to host.Arch first, then amd64
         host_arch: ""

         # target CPU arch